-The method of disinfection to be used is the continuous feed method unless otherwise approved by the Department of Engineering and Public Works Water/Wastewater Division.
+The method of disinfection to be used is the continuous feed method unless otherwise approved by the Operations and Infrastructure - Water/Wastewater Division.

 The chlorine solution shall be applied so that the chlorine concentration is a minimum of 50 mg/l free chlorine residual throughout the new watermain system and does not exceed 100 mg/l free chlorine residual.